Here's what to know if you're making a vehicle accident injury claim after an accident with a commercial truck or big rig:

-In any given accident where the plaintiff is not at fault, chances are that one of the defendants violated a statute or ordinance.
-This is important for settlement purposes because proof of violation of a statute or other regulation greatly increases a plaintiff's odds of winning at trial.
-The higher the odds of winning at trial, the more willing a defendant is to settle before trial.
+This is important for traffic accident injury settlement purposes, because proof of violation of a statute or other regulation greatly increases an injured person's odds of winning in court.
+And the higher the odds of winning in court, the more willing a defendant is to settle before trial.

 The higher minimum policy limits of semi-truck insurance set by law mean that even if the driver or employer only carried the minimum amount, the plaintiff will not be stuck with a small settlement.
 This is often not the case with the minimum required insurance in "standard" car accident cases.